 • Harvesting

-Weeds are genetically more viable and aggressive than your crops; they compete with your crops for nutrients, air, and water.
-They also harbor pests that can reduce the quantity and quality of your crops.
 Your crops may find it very difficult to outwit the weeds if you do not intervene; your intervention is in the form of manual or mechanical weeding or using herbicides.
 Herbicides are used to control weeds.

 Weeding should be done 2-3 times before harvesting.
 First weeding should take place 2-3 weeks after planting while the second weeding should take place 6 weeks after the first weeding.

-1. Fertilization:
+2. Fertilization:

+This can only be achieved through fertilization.
+Fertilization is done using fertilizers; it could be natural, organic, or synthetic.
 Either way, you need to be very careful.
 If you are using a natural or organic fertilizer such as compost manure, you should apply a fully decomposed one.
 Why?

 When to apply fertilizers

 Apply fertilizers after every weeding.
-It gives your crop the full access to the fertilizer, thus, enhancing efficiency.
+It gives your crop full access to the fertilizer, thus, enhancing efficiency.

 You should apply pesticides as soon as you observe the activities of pests.
-However, you should stop the application of synthetic pesticides at about 5 weeks before harvesting; this is to avoid food poisoning.
-Organic pesticides like Neem oil can be applied indiscriminately, but it should also be controlled for economic reasons.
+However, you should stop the application of synthetic pesticides about 5 weeks before harvesting; this is to avoid food poisoning.
+Organic pesticides like Neem oil can be applied indiscriminately, but they should also be controlled for economic reasons.

-1. Harvesting:
+4. Harvesting:

-Harvesting marks the end of cultivation.
-This is the period farmers look forward to seeing.
-Harvesting period varies with the gestation period of the crop.
-As soon as the crop reaches the peak of maturity, it can be harvested.
-The method of harvesting also differs; the way you harvest roots crops like yam and cassava is different from the ways you harvest non-root crops like banana and tomato.
-Irrespective of the method of harvesting, it should not inflict any damage to the crop.
+The method of harvesting also differs; the way you harvest crops like yam and cassava is not the same as you harvest bananas and tomatoes.
+Irrespective of the method of harvesting, it should not damage to the crop.
 This will increase the shelf life of the crop during storage and maintain the quality.

 Conclusion,